alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **What is the correct order of the storage charges incurred for the test file on these three storage types?**

 - Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EBS
-- ✅ **Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon EBS**
+- Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon EBS\*\*
 - Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EBS < Cost of test file storage on Amazon EFS
 - Cost of test file storage on Amazon EBS < Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS